 Social Anxiety Disorder Treatment

-Social Anxiety Disorder is a psychological illness in which individuals have an extreme fear of social situations and being around others.
+This is a psychological illness in which individuals have an extreme fear of social situations and being around others.
 A person with this illness commonly fears being evaluated and judged by others, to the point where it is debilitating.
 Frequently, this fear prevents them from being able to participate and engage in healthy activities and relationships.
-Those with Social Anxiety Disorder typically feel severe self-consciousness and fear of being embarrassed or humiliated.
+Those with Social Anxiety Disorder Symptoms typically feel severe self-consciousness and fear of being embarrassed or humiliated.
 Sadly, even average, every-day interactions can feel overwhelming.

 - a racing heart